ashishsingh0307/Learn_javascript/README.md

             -> DELETE THE CODESPACE AFTER FINISHING WORK ON IT (because we get only limited Hours from github codespaces).

 VIDEO 4 - INTRO TO VARIABLES ===========================================================================================================

             -> VAR - var accountId || var is a keyword --> In Scope if we declare variable using 'var' keyword.
                     It can be used outside the scope also.
-                    Which is not a correct thing to do. so to tackle this problem 'let' is introduced in ES6
+                    Which is not a correct thing to do. so to tackle this problem 'let' & 'const' is introduced in ES6

             -> LET - let accountId || let is a keyword --> In scope now if we declare any variable using the 'let' keyword then it will not be used oustside the scope.